 September 24, 2021 - The Indian Council of Medical Research dropped Ivermectin from the approved COVID-19 treatment protocol.

-September 9, 2021 - In an episode of "AMA COVID-19 Update," Dr. Farley discussed the drug's safety concerns, its potential side effects, and the vital role of physicians in guiding the unvaccinated to better choices.
+September 9, 2021 - In an episode of "AMA COVID-19 Update," Dr. Farley discussed the drug's safety concerns, potential side effects, and the vital role of physicians in guiding the unvaccinated to better choices.

 September 3, 2021 - The U.S. FDA published: Why You Should Not Use Ivermectin to Treat or Prevent COVID-19.

-August 26, 2021 - The U.S. CDC issued a Health Advisory stating: Rapid Increase in Ivermectin Prescriptions and Reports of Severe Illness Associated with Use of Products Containing Ivermectin to Prevent or Treat COVID-19.
+August 26, 2021 - The U.S. CDC issued a Health Advisory stating: Rapid Increase in Ivermectin Prescriptions and Reports of Severe Illness Associated with the Use of Products Containing Ivermectin to Prevent or Treat COVID-19.

 August 24, 2021 - Oregon Poison Center at OHSU experiences a substantial increase in calls involving intentional misuse of Ivermectin.

 August 13, 2021 - Frontiers in Pharmacology published a research paper discussing a new application of Ivermectin.
 These researchers were able to demonstrate that the use of Ivermectin inhibited colorectal cancer cell growth.
 "In conclusion, we have demonstrated that Ivermectin may regulate the expression of crucial molecules Caspase-3, Bax, Bcl-2, PARP, and Cleaved-PARP in the apoptosis pathway by increasing ROS production and inhibiting the cell cycle in the S phase to inhibit colorectal cancer cells.
 Therefore, current results indicate that Ivermectin might be a new potential anticancer drug for treating human colorectal cancer and other cancers."